Fitzroy High School

 Fitzroy High School is a state school catering for Years 7 to 10, located in Falconer Street, Fitzroy, Melbourne, Australia.
 The school was first opened in 1915, but closed in 1992.
-After a long community campaign, it re-opened in 2004.
+After a long community campaign, it reopened in 2004.

 History

-The Fitzroy Central School as it was first known, opened for the 1915 school year, admitting students from Grades 5 to 8.
+The Fitzroy Central School opened in 1915, admitting students from Grades 5 to 8.
 In 1957, it received its current name, and was allowed to take students up to Year 12.
 In 1988, it merged with Exhibition High School, but retained its original site.

 Closure

 After coming to power in 1992, then-Victorian Premier Jeff Kennett embarked on an array of budget cuts in an attempt to restore the state's flagging finances.
 As a result, the decision was made to close a significant number of schools across the state.
 Fitzroy High was one of the first to be earmarked for closure, and it shut down at the end of the 1992 school year.

 After its closure, the local community feared that the site, which had been public land ever since 1871, would be sold for development.
-Community groups decided to occupy the site, in an attempt to prevent its sale, and in a widely publicised campaign, maintained a 24-hour vigil for fourteen months.
-People occupied the site in four-hour shifts, or slept overnight in the principal's office or administration wing.
+Community groups decided to occupy the site in an attempt to prevent its sale and, in a widely publicised campaign, maintained a 24-hour vigil for fourteen months.
+People occupied the site in four-hour shifts and slept overnight in the principal's office or administration wing.

-Twelve years later, Fitzroy High reopens its doors

 In 1993, the state government finally struck a deal with the local community, and the Kangan Batman TAFE was allowed to use the site.
 They operated a campus at the site until 1998, when budgetary requirements forced it to close.
 The following year, they handed the site back to the Education Department.
-Around the same time, Jeff Kennett lost power, and was replaced by Steve Bracks, who was more supportive of their cause.
+Around the same time, Jeff Kennett lost power and was replaced by Steve Bracks, who was more supportive of their cause.

-The site lay dormant for two years, until then-Education Minister Mary Delahunty approved plans to re-open the school for Years 7 to 10 in 2001.
+The site lay dormant for two years, until then-Education Minister Mary Delahunty approved plans to reopen the school for Years 7 to 10 in 2001.
 The site was significantly renovated, involving the construction of a new science and technology wing, a library and a food technology division.

-During 2002, the school was used as a central filming location for the children's series Short Cuts.
+In 2002, the school was used as a central filming location for the children's series Short Cuts.